-Influence of vermicompost under different organic treatments on water holding capacity of soils was non significant it was presented in Table 3 and it was ranged from 47.89% to 58.22 %.
+Influence of vermicompost under different organic treatments on water holding capacity of soils was non-significant (Table 2)and it was ranged from 47.89% to 58.22 %.
 Lowest water holding capacity was observed in hirsutum cultivar, GHV 8023 variety T7 where 40 kg N/ha was applied through vermicompost and highest water holding capacity was recorded inhirsutum cultivar Chetna J1 variety which is supplemented with 60kg N/ha.